lamarios/unifi-throughput-ncurses/README.md

 ![](https://i.imgur.com/U0PnujC.png?raw=true)

 ## Dependencies
-- libncurses 6 needs to be installed, if you have an older version of ncurses, you'll need to build it yourself.
+- libncurses 6 needs to be installed, if you have a different version of ncurses, you'll need to build it yourself.

 ## Installation